M Enayetur Rahim

 M Enayetur Rahim (born 11 August 1960) is a retired justice on the Appellate Division of Bangladesh Supreme Court.
 Earlier, he was justice of the High Court Division, Bangladesh Supreme Court.
 He also served as the chairman of the International Crimes Tribunal 1.
-He is the president of the Bangladesh Judicial Service Commission.
+He was the chairman of the Bangladesh Judicial Service Commission.

 Early life and education

 Enayetur Rahim was born on 11 August 1960 in the district of Dinajpur, Bangladesh.
 His father, M. Abdur Rahim, was a Bangladesh Awami League politician and the member of parliament from Dinajpur-3, and his mother was Mrs. Nazma Rahim.
 Enayetur Rahim completed his master's degree in mass communication and journalism and a law degrees from the University of Dhaka.